 Kerensa is a lawyer who has worked as a solicitor in the private sector, a legal academic at the Faculty of Law, University of Auckland, where she specialised in Māori legal development, public law and land law, and as a Barrister.

-Kerensa joined Wakatu Incorporation in December 2012 as its Incorporation Secretary and General Counsel.
+Kerensa joined Wakatū Incorporation in December 2012 as its Incorporation Secretary and General Counsel.
+She was appointed Wakatu CEO in December 2016.
 She is General Counsel for Kono NZ LP, the Food and Beverage business of Wakatu.

 Kerensa is a graduate of Victoria University, where she was awarded a BA in History and a LLB.
 She has a Masters in Laws in International Law (First Class Honours) from the University of Auckland.
 Kerensa is a member of the International Association of Corporate Counsel, Corporate Lawyers’ New Zealand and Te Hunga Roia.